Creatorpravin/JavaScriptGrammar/Evaluation2/algorithm_pseudocode.md

 step 7: print count.

-step 8: display this value not accepted.go to step 12.
+step 8: display the float value not accepted.go to step 10.

+step 9: display the string value not accepted.go to step 10.

-step 9: stop.
+step 10: stop.
 ### Pseudocode:
 ```
 INIT "use strict";